BethW83/Group-Project-1-Retail/README.md

 ## Project Plan

+-   ?Mention that Saturdays are missing.
+Perhaps the company providing the online transactions did not want to provide the Saturday data as this is their busiest day and competitors would be most interested in this?

 -   Outline the high-level steps taken for the analysis.
 -   How was the data managed throughout the collection, processing, analysis and interpretation steps?
 -   Why did you choose the research methodologies you used?